G-don/Learning/README.md

 My JS game!
 My first portfolio website!!

 With these projects and technologies, I'm excited to continue growing my skills and exploring new opportunities.
-And Pyhton shall be next!!!
+And Python shall be next!!!